ceph/ceph/doc/cephadm/compatibility.rst

 .. note::

-  While not all podman versions have been actively tested against all ceph versions, there are no known issues with using podman of a version 3.0 or greater with ceph on quincy release or later.
+  While not all podman versions have been actively tested against all Ceph versions, there are no known issues with using podman version 3.0 or greater with Ceph Quincy and later releases.

 .. warning::